 Have faith in yourself - this is the key to do pretty much anything in life including solo travelling.
 And for the rest, here is a humble attempt to guide you.
-Read it up before you select a destination and book your flight ticket.
+Read it up before you select a destination and book your holiday.

-Prior to swinging the decision in favour of travelling, you must spend adequate amount of time in research.
-The research realms must comprise of the chosen destination, lodging, climate and the existing socio-political situation of the place, aside from other issues.
+You must spend adequate amount of time in research.
+The research realms must comprise of the chosen destination, lodging, climate, safety, and the existing socio-political situation of the place, aside from other issues.
 You can recourse to the umpteen blogs written by other travellers and personally chat with them, if possible, to gain a better perspective.

 As you are about to sojourn under your own steam, it is essential that you initiate the planning process way ahead of time.
 You may definitely consider resorting to an expert for help.